-The new Beats song, "Jungle" is a collaboration between a Brooklyn-based four-piece called X Ambassadors and Jamie N Commons, a British blues, rock and folk musician.
-Both are signed to Alex Da Kid’s KIDinaKORNER label, a subsidiary of Interscope.
-While the song has been used in the “Welcome to Yesterday” movie trailer and for a “Orange is the New Black” spot, its inclusion in the Beats spot almost didn’t happen.
+The new song, "Jungle," comes courtesy of a collaboration between the X Ambassadors, a Brooklyn-based four-piece, and Jamie N Commons, a British blues, rock and folk musician, both signed to Alex Da Kid’s KIDinaKORNER label, a subsidiary of Interscope.
+While the song has been used in the “Welcome to Yesterday” movie trailer and an “Orange is the New Black” spot, its inclusion in the Beats ad almost didn’t happen.

 Movie posters for Beats new promotional film "The Game Before the Game" featuring Neymar from Brazil (left) and France's Bacaray Sagna.
 (Photo courtesy of Beats by Dre)

-The American non-soccer athletes or musician cameos may seem out of place, but will play well here.
-There's Nicki Minaj reading a magazine about soccer; a shirtless Lil Wayne with a soccer medallion; LeBron James selecting a pair of headphones; and Serena Williams sporting the American team colors on her freshly polished nails.
-There’s also gorgeous travel shots of Rio and favelas and an out-of-place sex scene that is, perhaps, someone else’s "game before the game."
+The non-soccer athletes and musician cameos may seem out of place, but will play well in the U.S. There's Nicki Minaj reading a magazine about soccer; a shirtless Lil Wayne with a soccer medallion; LeBron James selecting a pair of headphones; and Serena Williams sporting the American team colors on her freshly polished nails.
+There’s also gorgeous travel shots of Rio and favelas and an out-of-place sex scene that is, perhaps, someone’s "game before the game."

 The film's release coincides both with the upcoming World Cup and the launch of Solo 2, Beats' best-selling headphones.
 “Four are sold every minute,” Beats president Luke Wood said before a screening of the film last night at New York City’s Bryant Park Hotel.
 He compared the second iteration of the Solo headphone to several iconic sophomore releases, including Nirvana's “Nevermind,” Public Enemy's “It Takes a Nation” and the Beastie Boys' “Paul's Boutique.”